 Aryzta to pursue asset sales as takeover talks fail

-Aryzta owns the Cuisine de France brand in Ireland and supplies internationally to the likes of McDonal’s, Subway and Lidl.
+Aryzta posted a €1.09bn net loss for its financial year through July.
 Photograph: iStock

-Aryzta is set to start engaging with parties circling assets within the embattled baked goods group, after confirming on Saturday night that talks on a potential outright takeover by a unit of US activist hedge fund group Elliott Management had failed.
+Aryzta is set to start engaging with parties circling assets within the embattled baked goods group after confirming on Saturday that talks on a potential outright takeover by a unit of US activist hedge fund group Elliott Management had failed.

+The Swiss-Irish company said discussions with Elliott Advisors, first announced in early September, had concluded without a binding offer.

 The new directors were keen to engage with potential bidders for parts of the business – including its troubled North American business – but could not proceed as long as Elliot continued to enjoy exclusivity, sources said.
 A number of extensions to the exclusive talks had been granted, with the last one running out in recent days.